Everything you need to know about the Central Flea

 After you’ve explored the Central Flea, we recommend exploring the eclectic, completely one-of-a-kind, and diverse Central Square.
 A designated Cultural District, Central Square is home to iconic institutions like The Middle East, the MIT Museum, Graffiti Alley and so much more.
 Just a stroll through Central Square will inspire you to try new cuisine, learn about innovative technologies and experience art in unexpected ways.

-Parking lots include Municipal Lot #5, Green Street Garage, Lot 6, University Park at MIT, West Garage, 70 Pacific Street and 80 Landsdowne St. Garage.
+Parking lots include: Municipal Lot #5, Green Street Garage, Lot 6, University Park at MIT (located next to the Central Flea), West Garage, 70 Pacific Street and 80 Landsdowne St. Garage.

-Catch the Central Flea in Central Square on August 27, September 24 and October 29 from 11a-5p.
+Catch the Central Flea in Central Square every Sunday, May through the end of October from 11a-5p.